Viaje Path of Totality

 Detailed description

 Viaje’s White Label Project was created to give founder Andre Farkas a sandbox, a place to test new blends, shapes, and experimental ideas without the commitment of a permanent production line.
-Most WLP releases consist of only a few hundred bundles or boxes and often disappear from retailers within days of release.
-Path of Totality fits that pattern exactly, shipping in May 2025 in a one time run of 200 boxes of 30 cigars and drawing immediate interest from collectors who track every Viaje release as it lands.
+Most WLP releases consist of only a few hundred bundles or boxes.
+Path of Totality shipped in May 2025 in 200 boxes of 30 cigars, drawing interest from collectors who track every Viaje release as it lands.

 The cigar takes its name from the thin strip of geography where a total solar eclipse is visible, the so called path of totality, and the wrapper earns that reference.
 The Mexican San Andrés Maduro leaf arrives dark, oily, and nearly opaque in color, with moderate tooth and a clean seam that reveals Viaje’s characteristic attention to rolling detail.
 The aroma off the wrapper is intoxicating, carrying dark chocolate, bright honeysuckle, tangerine, rose and lavender florals, tamarind, black pepper, cinnamon, coffee toffee, cedar, and rich earth.
 The cold draw echoes that complexity with black cherries, fudge brownies, black walnuts, black baking spices, pepper, and black espresso.